HSA

 You cannot include a trip or vacation taken merely for a change in environment, improvement of morale, or a general improvement of health, even if you make a trip on the advice of a doctor, as a medical expense.

-The effective date of your new period of coverage and your new election amount will be the date your application is submitted to the Flexible Spending Account (FSA) administrator or the date of your qualifying event, whichever is later.
-If you enroll during the year as a new employee, your period of coverage will begin on your 61st consecutive calendar day of employment.
-In addition, if you are enrolled in the HCSA when the plan year begins on January 1 and you submit a change in status request during the plan year, you will have two separate periods of coverage from which expenses must be incurred and will be reimbursed.
+The effective date of your new period of coverage and your new election amount will be the date your application is received or the date of your QLE, whichever is later.
+If you are enrolled in the HCSA when the plan year begins on January 1 and you submit a QLE application during the plan year, you will have two separate periods of coverage from which expenses must be incurred and will be reimbursed.
+If you enroll in the HCSA during the plan year as a new employee, your period of coverage will begin on your 31st calendar day of employment or the date your application is received.
+The plan year contribution amount will then be prorated over the remaining pay periods in the calendar day.
+Deductions will start with the first payroll date that occurs after you become eligible to submit claims.

-Change in status applications will be accepted during the plan year for events that occur on or before October 31.
-Applications received after October 31 won’t be accepted because they can’t be processed in time for the last payroll deduction of the year.
+If you experience a QLE during the plan year, you must submit a QLE application within 60 calendar days of the event, but as soon as possible to prevent unwanted, non-refundable deductions.
+QLE and New Hire applications will be accepted during the plan year until October 31 for events that occur on or before October 31.
+Applications submitted after that date cannot be processed in time for the last deduction of the year.

 Payroll Changes

-If you leave the payroll due to termination of employment, leave without pay, or any other reason, and stop contributing to your account, your HCSA coverage will end.
-You will still be able to submit claims for expenses that occur on or before your last paycheck deduction.
+If you leave the payroll due to termination of employment, leave without pay, or any other reason, your deductions will automatically stop and your HCSA coverage will end.
+You will still be able to submit claims for expenses that occur on or before the last day of the month of your final paycheck deduction.
 Any health care services that are received after your contributions stop will not be reimbursed.
 However, under certain circumstances you may still participate in the HCSA after you leave the payroll:

-• If you are eligible to elect Continuation of Health Coverage (COBRA) coverage, you can make after-tax payments directly to the FSA administrator.
-However, under the direct pay option- you won’t save money on your taxes.
-If you leave the payroll during the plan year and want to continue your coverage, the FSA administrator will send you a COBRA notice that you must sign and return by the specified deadline.
+• If you are eligible to continue your HCSA coverage, you can make after-tax payments directly to the FSA administrator.
+However, under the direct pay option you won't save money on your taxes.
+If you leave the payroll during the during the plan year and want to continue your coverage, the FSA administrator will send you a notice to elect continuation of coverage that you must sign and return by the specified deadline.

-• If you return to the payroll during the same plan year, you can re-enroll if you submit a change in status application within 60 days of your return to the payroll.
-Change in status applications will be accepted during the plan year until October 31.
+• If you return to the payroll during the same plan year, you can re-enroll if you submit a qualifying life event (QLE) application within 60 calendar days of your return to the payroll.
+QLE applications will be accepted during the plan year until October 31.

-When you receive your W-2 the salary reported in Box 1 will already be reduced to reflect your HCSA deductions.
-You are not required to file any tax forms to report your HCSA deductions.
+When you receive your W-2, the salary reported in Box 1 will already be reduced to reflect your HCSA contributions.
+You are not required to file any tax forms to report your HCSA contributions.

 HCSA FAQs